Corruption in local government: Size of a municipality

-Condition of the local economy

-Low economic development has been found to be an encouraging factor for political corruption.
-Economic practices like dependence on raw material industries and drug trades are characteristic of poorer cities and areas with increased amounts of corruption.
-Economic dependence on certain industries will also lead to less stable governments and less money available to fund governments.
-Fragile economies lead to increased levels of poverty and less opportunities to get out of poverty.
-Poverty is a known factor that encourages corruption in local governments.
-Places with failing economies and poverty sometimes get loans or start aid programs to support the local economy and the people, and public officials are often able to unlawfully take the money or goods for private gain.
-With less money available, local officials are more likely to get lower wages, which is seen as another factor that leads to corruption.
-Officials who get lower wages, which are not enough to provide for their necessities, will many times become corrupt and try something like embezzling money that may entrusted to them in the local treasury.
-Low wages can cause economic insecurity and encourage politicians to take advantage of current opportunities as public figures of authority.
-On the other hand, some researchers argue that the more money a local government has to spend, the more tendency it will have to do so inefficiently, which can lead to suspicions of corruption.
-Overall, poorer municipalities are more often perceived to have corrupt local governments than rich ones.

 Education

-Lower levels of education which are often caused by poverty are seen as a factor which encourages corrupt government practices.
+Lower levels of education which are often caused by poverty are seen as a factor that encourages corrupt government practices.
 Those with less education are not as informed as to how the government works or what rights they have under the government.
 It is easier for corrupt office-holders to conceal corrupt activities from a poorly educated public.
 Uneducated citizens are less likely to be aware of corruption in local governments or how to stop it, and therefore, corruption is able to remain and spread.
 Without some kind of political awareness, citizens will not know which candidates to elect that are honest or dishonest or other ways to prevent corruption from taking place in their local governments.
-This often leads municipalities to be continually governed by one or more corrupt local officials who use patronage or nepotistic practices to stay in office or keep influence in the government for long periods of time.
+This often leads municipalities to be continually governed by one or more corrupt local officials, who use patronage or nepotistic practices to stay in office or keep influence in the government for long periods of time.
 When local political leaders are less educated, they will be less likely to find legitimate ways to make the municipality well-structured, productive, and successful.